GeoscienceAustralia/FSDF/docs/index.md

 ![Geoscience Australia](./images/lo.jpg)

-This repository consists of some of the datasets in the Foundation Base program.
+This repository consists of some of the datasets in the Foundation Base program in Geoscience Australia.

 These datasets are categoriezed into different themes.
-By clicking a dataset name, its linked data API can be accessed.
+By clicking a dataset name under a theme, its linked data API can be accessed.

 <details>
 <summary><b style="font-size:2vw">1.
 Place Names</b></summary>